 4 Credit Hours

 This course introduces students to the process of critical thinking and offers knowledge and experience that can be applied to academic, professional, and personal growth.
-Students will learn to examine and evaluate the information they are exposed to, confidently select appropriate evidence from conflicting data, and craft that evidence into viable answers or solutions.
-Material will be drawn from examples and scenarios based on actual academic and professional situations so that the application of knowledge will easily transfer to events outside of the classroom.
+Students will learn to examine and evaluate the information they are exposed to, confidently select appropriate evidence from conflicting data, and craft that evidence into viable answers, arguments or solutions.

 MAT101 Understanding Mathematics